Haivision/srt/docs/API/rejection-codes.md

 # SRT Rejection Codes

 This document provides an overview of the rejection (error) codes used by and supported within SRT and SRT-based applications.
+For information on other types of error codes refer to the [API Socket Options](./docs/API/API-socket-options.md) document.

 [:arrow_down: &nbsp; Jump to list of rejection codes](#api-function-rejection-codes)

 ## Summary of Rejection Codes

-Rejection codes are used in the SRT API, and are transferred on the wire as a part of a Handshake packet (refer to the `Handshake Type` field of the Handshake packet).
+Rejection codes are used in the SRT API, and are transferred on the wire as a part of a Handshake packet (refer to the `Handshake Type` field of the [Handshake](./docs/features/handshake.md) packet).
 The rejection codes are divided into several ranges:

   - SRT internal